 We value children’s eye health and feel that they too should benefit from our fully comprehensive eye examination including our state of the art prescreening tests.
 Therefore we do not charge for our additional non- NHS tests for children in full-time education.
 This means they can benefit from routine eye examinations at no cost at all.

 The NHS does not fund contact lenses appointments for children.
 Children pay the same price as adults for contact lenses although we often see them at the practice more regularly than adults to provide the very best care for their young eyes.
-We highly recommend Vision+ for children in contact lenses, and offer this with a 10% discount when a parent is also a member of the Vision+ scheme.
+We will only provide contact lenses to children as part of our Vision+ programme and offer this with a 10% discount when a parent is also a member of the Vision+ scheme.